Healthdirect Free Australian health advice you can count on.

 When should I seek help?

-Your child's doctor will be able to assess your child and build a mental health treatment plan with you.
-This is a plan which maps out the goals for treatment and includes the services and resources available to you.
+Your child's doctor will be able to make an assessment and build a mental health treatment plan with you for your child.
+This is a plan that maps out the treatment goals and includes the services and resources available to you.

-If your doctor thinks that other health professionals, such as a paediatrician, psychologist or psychiatrist, should be involved, they will be able to refer you to someone who can help.
+If your doctor thinks that other health professionals, such as a paediatrician, psychologist or psychiatrist should be involved, they will be able to refer you.

-If your child has been having occasional signs of depression or is just feeling sad, they could reach out to a school counsellor, friend or family member for help.
+If your child has been showing occasional signs of depression or is just feeling sad, they could reach out to a school teacher, counsellor, friend or family member for help.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.